zcrew0x/kylebot/README.md

   - CLOUDFLARE
   - UAM-BYPASS
   - SLOW
-- New method will be updated soon...
+- New methods will be updated soon...
 ### Installation
 - Installation for Windows
 - Install Python, Nodejs, Golang